-Ferrite Magnets were first engineered by Philips, Netherland in late 50’s.
+Ferrite Magnets were first engineered by Philips, Netherland in the late ’50s.
 They are made of 85% iron oxide plus oxides of Barium or Strontium Ferrites.
-They are mixed with a ceramic binder which are compressed and sintered.
+They are mixed with a ceramic binder which is compressed and sintered.
 Dry-pressing results in isotropic magnets.
 Wet pressing results in anisotropic magnets which store far more energy.
 Ferrite magnets are the cheapest magnets.
-But they are lot weaker.
+But they are a lot weaker.
 They are very hard but brittle.
 They are resistant to water, salt, petrol, but not to acids.
-They are used in toys, speakers and motors.
+They are used in toys, speakers, and motors.
 They suffer from low energy (1 to 5 MGOe) and low flux density (Br ~ 0.25 to 0.4 T).
 Their maximum service temperature is 350C.

 PMAG Database DM lists 430 B(H) Demagnetization Curves of 134 grades, produced by 19 manufacturers worldwide.
-For names of all these grades, please click on PMAG, Materials.
+For names of all these grades, please click on ‘Magnets List’ on the home page.

 Please review the ‘Magnets Handbook’ (on the home page) for more technical information on these materials.
 Version 2 contains several less-known facts on the demagnetization of magnets.
 They will help you to better utilize these magnets in your machine.

 This website is designed for an instant download of Folders (containing magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email firstname.lastname@example.org